momanmalik/CovidImpactAnalysis/README.md

-This is a project created using R in RStudio which is focused on the following question: “How did covid-19 affect our daily lives?”
+How did COVID-19 affect our daily lives?

+Exploring the effects of COVID-19 on transportation.

+Made in R using RStudio.